haroldlinke/MobaLedLib_pyProgGen/README.md

 4. start the Python file: pyProg_Generator_MobaLedLib.py
 5. open the tab "Einstellungen" and select the COM-Port of the ARDUINO and the ARDUINO Type - save the changes - if the com-port is not included in the list it is possible to enter the port string by hand
 6. For other OS than Windows select the Check-box "Individuellen Pfad zur ARDUINO IDE verwenden and select the path to the ARDUINO IDE - the name in Windows is "ARDUINO_DEBUG.exe" for all other OS "arduino"
+7. Do not forget to save the changed parameters with the button "geänderte Einstellungen übernehmen"

 Further information can be found in the MobaLedLib Wiki: https://wiki.mobaledlib.de/anleitungen/spezial/testseite